heroku/libcnb.rs/RELEASING.md

    5. `cargo publish -p libcnb-test`
    6. `cargo publish -p libcnb`
    7. `cargo publish -p libherokubuildpack`
 5. Create a GitHub release from the tag created earlier.
-Copy the contents for the release in [CHANGELOG.md](./CHANGELOG.md) for the release description.
+Use the markdown for the release from [CHANGELOG.md](./CHANGELOG.md) as the release description.